RFF Home > Centers > CECE > Energy Efficiency Information

 - An assessment of the impacts of city commercial and multi-family building energy benchmarking and disclosure programs.
 Seven cities in the United States have adopted ordinances that require building owners to report their energy use and benchmark it relative to other buildings.
 Will these information disclosure programs change the rental and sales markets for such buildings and spur building owners to invest in energy efficiency improvements?
 RFF’s Karen L. Palmer and Margaret A. Walls are investigating.

-This initiative is a joint effort of RFF’s Center for Climate and Electricity Policy and Center for Energy Economics and Policy.
 Current research is supported by a grant from the Alfred P. Sloan Foundation.

 Related Projects at Other Organizations